Hossni20/MINIPROJETENSAG8.1/Readme.md

 └── README.md                # Documentation

-This will be written in HTML/CSS/JS and C and python.
+This will be written in HTML/CSS/JS and svelte and C and python.
 Wish me luck :)